 Applications on your computer try to send or receive data over the internet, which can become a threat to your computer if those applications come into contact with viruses or are accessed by hackers.
 McAfee SecurityCenter’s feature Net Guard looks at where applications are trying to connect, checks the reputation of the destination against McAfee’s Global Threat Intelligence and then prevents those applications from connecting and alerts you if the location (IP address) is dangerous.

-To turn on Net Guard and edit the IP address access, please refer to the article Net Guard on McAfe SecurityCenter - Special edition from AOL version 11.0.
+To turn on Net Guard and edit the IP address access, please refer to the article Net Guard on McAfee SecurityCenter - Special edition from AOL.

 If the issue persists, we recommend that you uninstall and reinstall the AOL Desktop Software.
 Uninstalling the AOL Desktop Software removes all damaged and non-repairable files.
 Once you completely uninstall the software, reinstall a new copy of the AOL Desktop Software.

-Follow the instructions in our help article Install or uninstall AOL Desktop Software for Mac to uninstall and reinstall the AOL Desktop Software.
+Follow the instructions in our help article AOL Desktop for Mac: Installing and Uninstalling to uninstall and reinstall the AOL Desktop Software.

 If the issue persists, we recommend that you uninstall and reinstall the AOL Desktop Software.
 Uninstalling the AOL Desktop Software removes all damaged and non-repairable files, and reinstalling the software creates new, error-free files.